Confine-Sandbox/abstract-confine-runtime/README.md

   async init () {
-    // do any init that's needed prior to syscalls are restricted }
+    // do any init that's needed prior to syscalls are restricted

+    // be sure to emit a 'closed' event if possible this.myCustomProcess.on('closed', () => {
+      this.emit('closed', exitCode) // include unix-style exit code as first param })
+  }

   async run () {